MatMasIt/notesArchive/latest/Inglese/2021/ottobre/lunedì_04/13_03_00/appunti.md

 William blake shares this idea

 According to Blake the children are superior to the adults but he thinks they complete each other

+Blake says adulthood is necessary to understand the purity of childhood

 Both states